 The AI Studio updates put budget guardrails directly into Google's developer interface, rather than forcing teams to build their own monitoring systems or hope finance doesn't notice when the monthly API bill jumps from four figures to five.
 For startups operating on tight margins, that's the difference between confidently shipping an AI feature and nervously checking usage dashboards every hour.

 What makes this particularly significant is how it reflects the maturation of the AI API market.
 A year ago, developers were just trying to get models to work.
-Now they're trying to get them to work affordably at scale. has been pushing hard into enterprise AI, and these kinds of operational controls are table stakes for CIOs who need to justify AI spending to boards.
+Now they're trying to get them to work affordably at scale.
+Google Cloud has been pushing hard into enterprise AI, and these kinds of operational controls are table stakes for CIOs who need to justify AI spending to boards.